ushatechmanish/gradle_practice/README.md

 3 actionable tasks: 2 executed, 1 up-to-date

 ```
-   - As you can notice  :app:compileTestJava and :app:testClasses and :app:test were executed and not picked from cache
+   - As you can notice  :app:compileTestJava and :app:testClasses and :app:test were executed and not picked from cache, So these are executed successfully .
+This is a performance feature known as incremental builds .
+   - For other outcomes use search keyword `outcomes` in documentation
    - running only `./gradlew test` will run all test tasks in **rootProject and subprojects**
    - But some tasks run only for root projects.
 So, it is a good habit to run specific tasks to execute the tasks faster
    - The properties can be defined in following places in order of precedence